ElaheAminifar/Calculator/README.md

 This is a program about calculator.

 Requirement:
-o MacOS/Windows
+- MacOS/Windows
-o Python IDLE, Version 3.11.1
+- Python IDLE, Version 3.11.1

 Library:
-o Tkinter
+- Tkinter

 Description:
 o	It contains all the primary operators: addition, subtraction, multiply, division.